 After the song ended we were faked out a bit as some dubstep music started to get cranked up.
 I thought the band was doing an encore but it turned out it was just their stage exit music.

 If you are looking for a chill and soothing musical experience I would highly recommend checking out Dirty Heads live.
-For more information on the band check out their official website, Facebook, Instagram, and Twitter pages.
+For more information on the band see their official website, Facebook, Instagram, and Twitter pages.